This elegant work of Scandinavian design is by Marianne Starck, ceramist designer for Michael Andersen & Søn’s pottery.

-The deep brown glaze, with which has been used to shape the raised relief decor of the deer and the god Pan (Roman: Faunus) as well as the trim and the underside of the dish is sumptuous and has an uncompromising richness.
-The lighter brown glaze is a finely mottled blend of almond, nutmeg and milky coffee.
-Together, the effect gives this piece of stoneware the ability to sit in a modernist, mid century or contemporary decor themed room.
+This design by Starck is numbered 6407, the decor is of a deep brown glaze and has been used to shape the raised relief decor of the deer and the god Pan (Roman: Faunus) as well as the trim.
+The lighter brown base glaze is a finely mottled blend of almond, nutmeg and milky coffee.
+This superbly crafted work of stoneware would suit a Modernist, Mid-century or Contemporary decor themed room.

 Mint.
 There are no signs of fading from use or crazing of the glaze as might be expected from the age of the piece.
 The base bears company 'three fish' coat of arm's logo.